[Python] That's it! A summary of pytest mocks!

 Mocking the same method by specifying different return values when it is executed multiple times

-There may be cases where the method being tested executes the same method multiple times.
+There may be cases where the method under test executes the same method multiple times.

-If it is okay for the return value to be fixed, you can implement the test using the method above, but depending on the process, the processing route may change depending on the return value.
+If a fixed return value is acceptable, you can implement the test using the method described above.
+However, depending on the process, the execution route may change depending on the return value.

 def test_get_name(mocker): test_name_1 = "Ichiro Tanaka" test_name_2 = "Jiro Suzuki" # Mock of get_name() of UserInfo class mocker.patch.object( UserInfo, 'get_name', side_effect=[ test_name_1, # Return value when executed the first time test_name_2, # Return value when executed the second time ] )

-Returning to the main topic, if you want to specify a different value for each execution, you can set it by specifying
+Returning to the main topic, if you want to specify different values for each execution count,by specifying the values in the order you want them to be returned as a list,you can set it

-the order of the values you want to return in a list, side_effect later, and it is a convenient function that can be used in a variety of other ways.
+`side_effect` later, and it is a convenient feature that can be used in a variety of ways.

 Mocking Properties

-PropertyMock For example, if the UserInfo class has a property called first_name that stores the name, the implementation would be as follows:
+For example, if the UserInfo class has a property called first_name that stores the name, the implementation would look like this:

 def test_first_name(mocker): first_name_taro = "Taro" # Mock the first_name property of UserInfo mocker.patch.object( UserInfo, "first_name", new_callable=PropertyMock, return_value=first_name_taro )

-PropertyMock itself is a class provided by unittest.mock, the Python standard library, and is used to mock the properties of a specific class, as in this case.
-(It is a different Mock class from the one used for normal mocks.)
+PropertyMock itself is a class provided by the Python standard library unittest.mock, and is used to mock the properties of a specific class, as in this case.
+(It is different from the Mock class used for regular mocking.)

-The code itself is not that different from mocking a method, but please note that you need to specify new_callable, as in new_callable=PropertyMock
+The code itself is not that different from when mocking a method, butspecify new_callable, like new_callable=PropertyMocknote that you need to

 Execute mock verification